drmady1993/drmady1993.github.io/_pages/projects.md

 _Funded by COST Action_

 ---
-SAMAS 2: Structural Health and Ballistic Impact Monitoring and Prognosis on Helicopters 2021-2024
+"SAMAS 2: Structural Health and Ballistic Impact Monitoring and Prognosis on Helicopters" _funded by EDA_ 2021-2024
+---
+---
+"DIGES: Digital twin of lunar exploration systems" _funded by Agenzia Spaziale Italiana_ 2022-2024
+---
+---
+“Structural Modeling & Health monitoring of Composite pressure vessels under extreme loadings” _funded by italian PNRR_ 2021-2024
+---
+---
+"STREAM: Intelligent and functionalized structures for the improvement of aerostructural performance " _funded by Italian Ricerca e Innovazione_ 2021-2022
 ---